-Good manners count in business
+Good manners count in business setting

 The businesswoman sitting across the table from me at the luncheon talked with her mouth full and food tumbled onto her plate.
 Around the table, one person stifled a giggle.
 Another grimaced noticeably.